Philippines vows upgraded APEC summit security after Paris attacks

 The Philippines put its military and police on full alert Saturday and pledged "higher security" for world leaders meeting at an economic summit in Manila next week after gunmen killed more than 120 people in Paris.

-US President Barack Obama is set to join the leaders of China, Japan, Australia, Canada and 15 others at an annual Asia-Pacific Economic Conference summit in Manila on November 18-19.
+US President Barack Obama is set to join the leaders of China, Japan, Australia, Canada and 15 other countries at an annual Asia-Pacific Economic Conference summit in Manila on November 18-19.

 “There is no credible threat registered at this time, but let us all be cooperative and vigilant,” President Benigno Aquino said in a statement, also expressing solidarity with France after gunmen shouting “Allahu akbar” massacred scores of diners and concert-goers across Paris.

-The Philippine military put all their forces on "full alert" Saturday, hours after a similar announcement by the national police.
+The Philippine military put the 125,000-member force on “full alert” Saturday, hours after a similar announcement by the 150,000-strong national police.

 “The alert status was also raised… as a matter of procedure following any international terrorist incident such as this morning’s terrorist attack in Paris,” military spokesman Colonel Restituto Padilla said in a statement.